Christmas tree looking a little sparse? Make these twig and pinecone sprays, plus find out other ways to make your Christmas tree look fuller.

 Decorative Twig Sprays

 I picked up many of the supplies for this project at Dollarama and Michaels.
 I’ve also included affiliate links to similar items below.
-That means I may earn a small commission from your purchase without an additional cost to you.
-Thanks for your support!
+See blog policies for more information.

 Supplies & Tools